sandbender/kragle_docs/API_Reference/Types.md

 **Required parameters**:
   - `name` - string - The name of this Type.
-  - `definition` - string - Either a url pointing to a JSON string, or a JSON string.
+  - `definition` - string or object - Either a url pointing to a JSON string, or a JSON object.
 In either case, the definition itself must be a valid Type structure.
 If this is a uri, you must also pass 'is_remote' and it must be true.

 **Optional parameters**:
   - `is_remote` - boolean - Indicates whether the Type has a uri as it's definition, ie: the actual definition is hosted elsewhere.
 Required if passing a uri as 'definition', and in that case it must be true.
 Default: false.